Feds say $45.6 billion in pandemic unemployment aid was likely stolen

 "Hundreds of billions in pandemic funds attracted fraudsters seeking to exploit the [unemployment insurance] program, resulting in historic levels of fraud and other improper payments," Labor Department Inspector General Larry Turner said in a statement.

-First rolled out under President Donald Trump, emergency jobless aid were aimed at helping the millions of Americans who lost their jobs in the government shutdowns in the early days of the pandemic.
-The government relief, which provided an extra $600 a week in added benefits, were far more generous than typical unemployment programs, which usually replace only a fraction of a worker's lost income.
+First rolled out under President Donald Trump, emergency jobless aid was aimed at helping the millions of Americans who lost their jobs in the government shutdowns in the early days of the pandemic.
+The government relief, which provided an extra $600 a week in added benefits, was far more generous than typical unemployment programs, which usually replace only a fraction of a worker's lost income.

 Many of the government's pandemic aid programs proved to be attractive targets for criminals, including the Paycheck Protection Program, which was aimed at small businesses, and a federal aid program to provide food to needy children.
 Federal authorities this week charged 47 people with stealing $250 million in food aid that had been earmarked for low-income kids.